amosavian/AMSMB2/README.md

 ## License

-While this library source code is MIT licensed, but it has static link to libsmb2 which is `LGPL v2.1`, consequently this library becomes `LGPL v2.1`.
+While source code shipped with project is MIT licensed, but it has static link to `libsmb2` which is `LGPL v2.1`, consequently the whole project becomes `LGPL v2.1`.

 You **must** link this library dynamically to your app if you intend to distribute your app on App Store.